Check out our YouTube Channel!

 This prompt is for those of you who have a pretty clear idea of your academic goals.
 If you choose to respond to this question, we recommend introducing the text, problem, or topic that you’d like to explore, and then digging into the why and how of it all.
 If you’d love to spend a semester or year exploring the ways in which global warming is impacting public health in tropical regions, for example, be sure to explain why this topic is important to you, why it is imperative to study, and what you’re hoping to accomplish by dedicating a semester or year to exploring it.
 Your research question should be related to the academic area you’re pursuing in some way, and your response to this prompt should reveal new information about your motivations, interests, and convictions.

-Sarah Lawrence is one of the first schools of the 2023-24 application cycle to introduce a supplemental essay prompt in direct response to the Supreme Court’s decision to end affirmative action.
+Sarah Lawrence was one of the first schools to introduce a supplemental essay prompt in direct response to the Supreme Court’s decision to end Affirmative Action in 2023.
 Applicants who choose to respond to this prompt likely have something in mind to say about the ways in which the Court’s decision to end affirmative action will impact their goals for higher education.
 Since you only have 250-500 words at your disposal here, our advice is to focus on you: your reaction, your goals, and your experiences in environments where initiatives to combat systemic injustice and inequity are being actively attacked and dismantled.
 This is an opportunity for you to address how race has played a role in your life and the ways in which you have continued to rise above the obstacles set in your path.
 Give yourself plenty of time to brainstorm, draft, and revise your response, as writing about topics such as these can be challenging, even for adults who have spent twice, thrice, or four times as many years on this earth as you.
-We have no doubt that you’ll be able to write a concise, poignant story about the kind of person you are, the qualities you possess, and the ways in which you would positively contribute to any college community in a post-affirmative action era.
+We have no doubt that you’ll be able to write a concise, meaningful story about the kind of person you are, the qualities you possess, and the ways in which you would positively contribute to any college community in a post-Affirmative Action era.